 - Threat detection – Cybersecurity should be proactive instead of reactive.
 The intelligence that Spinbackup provides in the realm of cybersecurity allows organizations to proactively monitor and act before security events compromise the integrity of Office 365 environments

 - DLP and much more – Data Loss is extremely concerning, especially for public cloud environments.
 Keeping up with who has access to data and ensuring that data is not transmitted outside the Office 365 environment can be extremely challenging.
-Spinbackup takes the challenge out of the environment by effectively monitoring and preventing data loss and leak outside the organization.
+Spinbackup DLP solutions take the challenge out of the environment by effectively monitoring and preventing data loss and data leaks outside the organization.

 Spinbackup provides a streamlined, intelligent look at Office 365 data protection